 - Promote change in the law and policy to put an end to organ tourism; in particular people travelling to China to source trafficked organs.

-- Fundraise and lobby for governmental, corporate and community support in order to carry out and achieve EOP’s objectives
+- Fundraise and lobby for governmental, corporate and community support in order to carry out and achieve ETAC’s objectives

 - Seek justice for the victims of forced organ harvesting